MooersLab/MooersLab/README.md

 ## Emacs related
 Today's Emacs is not your grandfather's Emacs.
-The median age of an emacs user is 32, not 77, as you might expect for an editor about 45 years old.
+The median age of an emacs user is 32, not 77, as you might expect for an editor that is about 50 years old.
 This is due to a very active community of young users centered around several YouTube channels, elisp being well-designed to customize Emacs, an online annual conference, the popularity of org-mode, and a very welcoming community of developers.
+Elisp was first used in Emacs 19 in 1985 with the GNU Emacs 19.3., about ten years after the start of the project.

+The project is open-source and run by several hundred volunteer core developers.
+The project runs by consensus.
+There is no succession issue.
+The projects benevolent dictator for life stepped down about 15-years ago.
+Be doing so, an explosion of creativity occurred.

-The project is open-source and run by volunteers.
-According to the Lindy effect, it is pretty likely that this program will remain in use for another 45 years.
+According to the [Lindy effect](https://www.sciencedirect.com/science/article/abs/pii/S0378437117305964?via%3Dihub), it is likely that this program will remain in use for another 50 years.
 Exposure to elisp coding in Emacs leads some to pick up other languages in the Lisp family, including Clojure.
 This, in turn, leads them to understand programming more deeply.

 - [Popup menus of commands you want to master](https://github.com/MooersLab/emacs-learning-spiral-hydra)
 - [Configuration for Emacs30 to support structured editing](https://github.com/MooersLab/emacs30venturatreesitterconfig)
 - [Some simple hydras in Codeberg repo](https://codeberg.org/MooersLab/emacs-hydra-examples)
 - [Compiling Emacs30 on Ventura (macOS 13.2) with tree-sitter](https://github.com/MooersLab/emacs30macos13treesitter) This protocol compiles Emacs from source with tree-sitter support for structured editing of computer code on macOS.
 - [Compiling Emacs30 on Ubuntu22.04 LTS with tree-sitter](https://github.com/MooersLab/emacs30ubuntu22) This protocol compiles Emacs with tree-sitter support on Ubuntu.
 - [crafted-emacs user config](https://github.com/MooersLab/crafted-emacs-config) My user configuration file (config.el) for the crafted-emacs profile.
 I did install use-package and used it to install several packages.
 The base profile has the Doom theme, Vertico completion stack, and eglot.
 I added my org-agenda config and my favorite key bindings.
 I am currently *luvin* it.
 - [latex-emacs29 configuration](https://github.com/MooersLab/latex-emacs) A configuration file enhancing the use of LaTeX in Gnu Emacs version 29.0.5.
 Includes org-mode configuration.
 - [latex-emacs28 configuration](https://github.com/MooersLab/latexemacs28) Similar to above but for Gnu Emacs version 28.
 - [latex-emacs30 configuration](https://github.com/MooersLab/latexemacs30) Similar to above but for Gnu Emacs version 30.